nosir/obelisk.js/README.md

 # Obelisk.js

-Obelisk.js is an open source JavaScript engine to build pixel isometric objects.
+Obelisk.js is a JavaScript engine for building isometric pixel objects.

-With this engine, you can easily add isometric pixel element like brick, cube, pyramid onto HTML5 canvas.

-This is not just for game, step into and try to pixelate something.
+With the simple and flexible API provided by this engine, you can easily add crispy isometric pixel element like brick, cube, pyramid... onto HTML5 canvas.
+This is not only for game, just try it out and pixelate something.
 Have fun.

 ## Showcase

+- GIF Animation Rendering: http://codepen.io/nosir/details/mdiHe (WebKit based browser only)
 - Input Text Rendering: http://codepen.io/nosir/details/IxBJn

-- GIF Animation Rendering: http://codepen.io/nosir/details/mdiHe (Webkit Browser Only)

 - Pixel Isometirc Flappy Bird: http://codepen.io/nosir/details/rzaLA
 - Cube Generator: http://codepen.io/nosir/details/ganrh

 ## Getting started